ASFHyP3/hyp3/README.md

 > [!IMPORTANT]
 > JPL deployments _must_ start with the JPL security environment, but can be migrated to the `JPL-public` one
-> after they are deployed and approved to have a public bucket.
+> after they are fully deployed and approved to have a public bucket.

 EDC deployment steps are not fully documented here.
 ASF and JPL deployment steps should be complete, so let us know if something is missing!